A beginner’s guide to understanding web analytics

 - Total conversions

-The volume of data collected can be overwhelming.
-Therefore, it is essential to select which metrics to measure, especially at the outset.
+The volume of data can feel like a lot.
+So it helps to pick which metrics to measure, especially at the start.

 Benefits of web analytics